dancs-dev/dola/README.md

 1. Initialise your site [using Zola](https://www.getzola.org/documentation/getting-started/overview/#initialize-site).
 1. Remove all content generated except the `content` and `themes` directories, and the `config.toml` file.
 1. `cd` into themes and `git clone` this repository.
-1. `cd` back into your site directory and copy the example content files using `cp -r themes/dola/content content`/
+1. `cd` back into your site directory and copy the example content files using `cp -r themes/dola/content content`.
 1. Set your site to use this theme by adding `theme = "dola"` to the top of your `config.toml`.

 ## Customisation using `config.toml`